 - A flood protection dam and temporary reservoir proposed on the upper part of the Chehalis River

 Currently, the proposed Chehalis-Centralia airport levee and flood protection dam are under formal environmental review.
 Learn more about this proposed flood damage reduction project and the environmental review process.

 Local and community-scale projects

-To reduce damage from flooding and erosion, we have launched the Community Flood Assistance and Resilience (CFAR) program.
-The program will help fund small scale projects in the Chehalis Basin focused on preventing future flood or erosion-related damage to individual homes, businesses, and community assets, and addressing or resolving existing risks on an individualized basis.
+To reduce damage from flooding, we have launched the Community Flood Assistance and Resilience (CFAR) program.
+The program will help fund small scale projects in the Chehalis Basin focused on reduing future flood risks and flood damage to individual homes, businesses, and community assets, and addressing or resolving existing risks on an individualized basis.